Policies

 Learn more about the Rule of Two »

-Please note that if you are feeling unwell, we strongly encourage you to stay home and away from the centre until your symptoms decrease back to your typical baseline.
+If participants are feeling unwell, we strongly encourage them to stay home and away from the centre until their symptoms decrease back to their typical baseline.
 Feeling unwell may include:

-By staying at home, you not only protect the collective health of our TSC Community of Participants, Volunteers, Students, and Staff but you will also promote a quicker recovery for yourself.
+By staying at home, participants not only protect the collective health of our TSC Community of Participants, Volunteers, Students, and Staff but they will also promote a quicker recovery for themselves.

 Registration Policies